 The small surface area of the island, coupled with the fact the area is hugely popular with tourists, has led to some measures where officials try to curb how many people can visit!

 Most of the tourists heading to Capri actually arrive from Naples, and often from Sorento.
 That’s because the island proves to be a fantastic day trip excursion for those who may be staying elsewhere in Italy.

 15. The roads here are super narrow.

 Believe it or not, there are restrictions in place to stop tourists from driving around Capri in the summer.
 That’s because of the narrow roads and the general tiny space available on the island itself!

-Do you have any interesting or fun facts about Capri that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Capri?
+Share them in the comments below!